-One thing you’ll notice about skiing in Megève is the lack of crowds - lift queues tend to be shorter and pistes less crowded than at other large resorts.
-If you’re looking for variety and room to move, rather than adrenaline-filled challenges, Megève’s 400km of pristine pistes could be for you.
+One thing you’ll notice about holidaying in Megève is the lack of crowds - lift queues tend to be shorter and pistes less crowded than at other large resorts.
+If you’re looking for variety and room to move, rather than adrenaline-filled challenges, Megève’s 400km of pristine pistes and ski schools could be for you.

 Mont Joux, La Giettaz, Combloux and the Waidzai Park all have snow parks.
 Between them, the snow parks offer something for freestylers of all levels and sizes.

-Skiing and boarding are the main activities that bring guests to chalets in Megève in the winter, and in the summer, hiking, biking and climbing are the most popular.
+Skiing and boarding are the main activities that bring guests to Megève chalets in the winter, and in the summer, hiking, biking and climbing are the most popular.
 But when you stay at an OVO Network property, there is so much more to see and do.